techidaily/site-youtube-sure/source/_posts/et-your-favorite-podcasts-and-videos-anytime-on-the-go-with-these-tools.md

 ![youtube playlist downloader - loader.to](https://images.wondershare.com/filmora/article-images/3-youtube-playlist-downloader.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 When you reach the homepage, you will be greeted with a menu allowing you to choose your format for audio and video and the URL to the video or playlist you would like to download.
 That is it – it couldn't be simpler.
 For folks looking for a quick and easy-to-use way to download a YouTube playlist online, this is one of the best places to start.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/620kcQ7Dw7w?si=a5ussGs5HV7sG3hF&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 By Click Downloader (Windows)